otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-encapsulation-and-adts.md

 * Set intersection: Creating a new set that includes only the items that are present in both sets
 * Set difference: Creating a new set that includes only the items that are present in one set but not the other

-Here is an example of a simple set class implemented in C# using a hash table:
+Here is an example of a simple set class implemented using a hash table:

 ```cs
 class Set